Google Rating

 dental crown cartoon

-Stainless steel crowns are used as a temporary measure on permanent teeth.
+• Stainless steel: Stainless steel crowns are used as a temporary measure on permanent teeth.
 They are usually used to protect the tooth or filling till the time a permanent crown of another material is ready.

 Traditional method

-In the case of the traditional method, your tooth will need to be build-up once the root canal is done.
-Your dentist will use a filling to restore the tooth, so the crown will hold onto it better.
+In the case of the traditional method, your tooth will need to be built up once the root canal is done.
+Your dentist will use a filling to restore the tooth so the crown will hold onto it better.
 First, you will get a temporary dental crown that will be later replaced with a permanent one.
 The next step involves getting the impression of your tooth to create the permanent crown.
 Your dentist will either use putty or a digital scanner for this task.
 The dental crown moulding or scan will then be sent to the dental lab for creating the permanent crown.
 You can expect the permanent crown to be made in 2-3 weeks.
 In the next visit, your dentist will take out the temporary crown and check the fit and colour of the permanent crown.
 If the permanent crown is perfect, your dentist will cement the new crown in its place.

 One-hour method